Click on the images below to see more of this species

 Kiswahili: Fisi aji mdongo

-The distribution is large, but with some local declines.
-It occurs in all countries south of Sahara, from Senegal to Ethiopia and south to the Cape provinces where there is suitable habitat.
+populations.
+It occured in all countries south of Sahara, from Senegal to Ethiopia and south to the Cape provinces where there is suitable habitat.

 Red List Category Near Threatened, Decreasing